OskarMichalkiewicz/weather-app/README.md

 To start the app:
 * first clone it,
 * then use 'npm i' to install all the dependencies,
-* then use 'npm start' to start webpack web server
+* then use 'npm start' to start webpack dev server